Quick Comparison

 Sets in this range from established brands typically come with a limited lifetime warranty that covers manufacturing defects โ sufficient coverage for a set that will likely need a coating refresh in 5-6 years anyway.

-Tri-ply stainless under $200: the best long-term value
+Tri-ply stainless: the best long-term value

 The tradeoff is technique: stainless requires proper preheating to prevent sticking.
-But for cooks willing to invest in this (it takes about a week to build the habit), a tri-ply stainless set under $200 is an excellent lifetime purchase.
+But for cooks willing to invest in this (it takes about a week to build the habit), a tri-ply stainless set is an excellent lifetime purchase.

 At this price, the stainless sets use disk-bottom or light cladding rather than full 5-ply, which creates slight heat gradient differences at the pan edges.
 For everyday cooking, this difference is manageable.

-What to look for in cookware sets under $200
+What to look for in cookware sets

 Hard-anodized vs. regular aluminum.
 Hard-anodized is significantly harder and distributes heat more evenly.
 The word โhard-anodizedโ should appear in the product name or first line of description.